ByGregMarine/bygregmarine.com/content/pages/vitamin-g/chapter-000/index.md

 In an effort to live on and with purpose, I began to document many of the thoughts that motivate me.
 It began on Twitter and became an important part of all the social media platforms I engage on.
 As my friends and followers began to respond to my encouragement, I soon realized the impact these statements was making on other people and not just on myself.

 After months of broadcasting positivity into my world, I decided I would expand on the most impactful statements in the form of a book.
 This, is that book!
-Each chapter has been specifically chosen and carefully considered to fulfill and special purpose in my, and now your, life.
+Each chapter has been specifically chosen and carefully considered to fulfill a special purpose in my, and now your, life.
 I take each social media post of motivation and write about the inspiration behind them.

 Please allow me to be absolutely clear.
 I’m not a therapist.
 This book should not be a replacement for professional therapy.
 In fact, I hope it is catalyst to encourage you in your quest to live a fulfilling life, even if that means seeking the counseling you may need.
 I have personally participated in counseling, both personally and professionally.
 I do not believe we were ever meant to endure life’s journey alone.